-Level I offenses include minor misbehaviors on the part of the student, which are disruptive and impede or interfere with the orderly and safe operation of the school bus.
-These misbehaviors are expected to be addressed by the bus driver who observes the incident, but may require the intervention of an administrator.
-An accurate record of the offense, corrective and intervention supports, and disciplinary action must be maintained by the bus driver.
-Repeated instances of Level I behavior, despite redirection or intervention, may constitute a violation at a higher level with referral to the appropriate building administrator.
+Level I offenses include minor misbehaviors on the part of the student which are disruptive and impede classroom procedures and learning or that interfere with the orderly and safe operation of the school.
+These misbehaviors are expected to be addressed by the individual teacher or staff member who observes the incident but may require the intervention of an administrator.
+An accurate record of the offense, corrective and intervention supports, and disciplinary action must be maintained by the teacher or staff member.
+Repeated instances of Level I behavior, despite redirection or intervention, may constitute a violation at a higher level with referral to an administrator.